mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/WordPress/index.md

 I try to open up my Wordpress site and the web browser says "Cannot connect to server"

-Are you sure you are using right ports
+Are you sure you are using right ports for your Wordpress site.
+You need to make sure your Wordpress site it using the same ports that it was setup with.

+---